niltnir/personal-ssg/pages/cs/software.md

 > We, indies, want to make anime!

-I decided to take this project in another direction, so it may (or may not) come back as something different.
+We decided to take this project in another direction, so it will likely come back as something different.

 `(inject '(hr))`